The Red Lion at Hellidon, Northamptonshire

 Over the years I have completed many long distance walks across Northamptonshire, my home county.
 One of my favourites is a path called the Jurassic Way which starts in Banbury, Oxfordshire before crossing the county onwards to Stamford in Lincolnshire.
 Walkers pass through many beautiful villages, characterised by the stone built cottages & buildings made from the local ironstone & limestone.
 One such place is the picturesque village of Hellidon located about five miles south-west of Daventry, just south of the A425, Daventry to Southam road.

-From the hill directly overlooking the village walkers drop gently down past an old windmill and get their first glimpse of The Red Lion.
-What a sight it is for tired, thirsty walkers ready to pull off their boots and enjoy some well-deserved refreshments and much needed food.
-You don’t need to be on foot to visit The Red Lion because it also has a very large car park!
+From the hill directly overlooking the village walkers drop gently down past an old windmill and get their first glimpse of The Red Lion, a low rise, stone-built traditional village pub.
+What a sight it is for tired, thirsty walkers ready to pull off their boots & enjoy some well-deserved refreshments & much needed food.
+You don’t need to be on foot to visit The Red Lion, because it also has a very large car park!
 Dogs are also very welcome at The Red Lion too!

-Having checked in at the bar we were taken to our table at once by one of the young polite & friendly staff members.
-There are some alfresco tables out front so diners can sit outside and enjoy the sunshine after letting the bar staff know their table number.
-We chose to sit inside as the interior dining spaces were very comfortable and welcoming.
-The sun flickered in through the open windows and a cool breeze blew lightly across the room.
-If you are looking to eat, The Red Lion has a clear focus on home-cooked food using quality, locally-sourced ingredients so whether you are looking for fine dining or traditional pub classics, The Red Lion is sure to have something on their menu to satisfy your appetite whatever the season, whatever the occasion.
+If you are looking to eat, The Red Lion has a clear focus on home-cooked food using quality, locally-sourced ingredients, so whether you are looking for fine dining or traditional pub classics, The Red Lion is sure to have something on their menu to satisfy your appetite whatever the season, whatever the occasion!
 All of their food is freshly prepared on site daily.

-There is a large function room, the Billiard Room, at the rear of the Red Lion which on the evening I visited was set up for a special celebration party.
-This room is an ideal space for that special occasion as it is of a good size and can be accessed separately from the rear garden and side entrances to the pub.
-A perfect space for private parties, weddings or other special occasions.
+I noticed that there is large function room at the rear of the pub, the Billiard Room, next to a small bar, which on the evening I visited was set up for a special Christmas party.
+This room is an ideal space for that special occasion as it is of a good size & can be accessed separately from the rear garden and side entrances to the pub leading to the car park.
+It looked like the perfect space for private parties, weddings or other special occasions.

 STARTERS: